IllSmithDa/Sprint-Challenge--Theory-Algorithms/algorithms/answers.md

     a.
 Since the less quicksort is neverg going to be used as the pivot is always chosent to be first element which means that x will always be greater than pivot assuming array is sorted.
 The finding of pivot itself is O(1) as you are always finding the first element.
 The rest is merely appending every value to greater quicksort and it seems to simply iterate without dividing anything when first elemnt is the pivot evn though it is technically divide and conquer.
 The recursive function itself is also iterating which makes this two O(n) which makes it a quadratice algorithm with a total run time of
     O(n^2).

     b.
 Now that both quicksort are running, The divide and conquer method seems to actually work which could make one of the processes a log n.
-However, one problem with this idea is that the amount of work is still the same as the for each still seems to iterate through the entire array and just appends differently to the lesser array rather than the entire array to the greater array.
-It still iterates the entire array which still leaves the run time at O(n^2).
+This would lead to he best case scenario which leads to a log linear which is O(n log n)